View the common conversion factors for energy use in Ireland.

 Primary energy conversion factors

-Energy consumption can be expressed as total final consumption (TFC) or total primary energy requirment (TPER).
+Energy consumption can be expressed as total final consumption (TFC) or total primary energy requirement (TPER).
 TPER accounts for the energy that is consumed and/or lost in transformation, transmission and distribution processes.
 It is calculated by applying conversion factors, which vary by fuel type, to TFC values.
 The table below shows the conversion factors for 2017.
 Historic conversion factors can be downloaded here.

 |Fuel||2017 conversion factor|